 Disneyland Paris Shopping and Dining District

-Disneyland Paris has its “downtown” area that is basically a strip of restaurants, shops, and experiences like Buffalo Bills.
+Disneyland Paris has its “downtown” area that is basically a strip of restaurants, shops, and experiences.

 You have to walk through this area to get to the hotels.